Don’t live in the past, they say. Forgive and forget. But how? After all, we are primitively biased.

 Suppose you met someone who smelled and spoke like your mother, a warm, caring, loving woman.
 Would you feel safe and secure with someone like that before getting to know them?

 All of these, whether taken positively or negatively, are biases we as people are susceptible to.
 We really should make the effort to reverse our preconceived notions and take a new experience for exactly what it is, and not what it seems to be.
-We should, simultaneously, make the effort to be astute, avoid vulnerability, and protect ourselves for survival.
+We should, simultaneously, remain mindful and vigilant in order to protect ourselves for survival.

 How do we achieve that balance?